EliFarrer/startup/Notes/javascript.md

 p.then((result) => console.log(result));  // if you want to do something
 ```

+### Resolve and Reject
+When you call `resolve` or `reject` from a promise, that is when it is completed, or fails.

+### Then Catch and Finally
-`then` is when it is resolved, it will call that function.
+- `then` is called when the promies is resolved, it will call that function.
+- `catch` is called when the promies is rejected
+- `finally` is always called

 `Promise` is a promise object. you pass it a function and it passes its resolve function in as a parameter to your function.

 Declared a function -> go to new Promise -> resolve it so it is done => check to make sure it is done or fulfilled -> ...